-Creating your own YouTube channel and other online/social media resources to showcase your talents; and
+Creating your own YouTube channel and other online/social media resources to showcase your talents

-In other words, don’t want to be discovered.
-Again, at seven feet tall, scouts will probably find you.
-But otherwise, you’ll have to do a lot of the legwork.
-It’s up to you to reach out to coaches and athletic departments to put yourself on the radar.
+In other words, don't wait to be discovered.
+If you are seven feet tall, scouts will probably find you.
+For everyone else, it helps to be proactive.
+It's up to you to reach out to coaches and athletic departments to put yourself on the radar.
 This can improve your odds of landing a school- or sport-specific scholarship.

 The rules that apply to you will largely depend on your sport of choice, the type of college you will attend, and the level at which you hope to play.